LincolinAngaya/covid-19-information-track-application/README.md

 ## Features
 As a user of the application,you will be able to :
 1.enter your country  in order to go to get covid results in that country.
-2. you can view your results immedietly after odering the clothes  and press submit button.
+2. you can view your results immedietly after pressing search button.

  ###  Requirements